prasanthkv/mock-stripe/README.md

 ## License

-CreditCardForm is available under the MIT license.
+ `mock-stripe` is available under the MIT license.
 See the LICENSE file for more info.